 - B.4 You must not accept any offers of gifts or hospitality from individuals or organisations which might reasonably create or be capable of creating an impression of impropriety, influence or place you under an obligation to these individuals or organisations.
-You must comply with our policy on the matter. - B.5 You must ensure that you are informed about the views, needs and demands of tenants and service users and that your decisions are informed by this understanding. - B.6 You must ensure that the organisation is open about the way in which it conducts its affairs and positive about how it responds to requests for information. - B.7 You must not prevent people or bodies from being provided with information that they are entitled to receive. - C. Honesty: You must ensure that you always act in the best interests of the Cassiltoun Group and that all activities are transparent and accountable. - C.1 You should always act in good faith when undertaking your responsibilities as a Member of the Governing Body. - C.2 You should use your skills, knowledge and judgement effectively to support our activities. - C.3 You should ensure that decisions are always taken and recorded in accordance with our Rules and procedures. - C.4 You must ensure that the organisation has an effective policy and procedures to enable, encourage and support any staff or Governing Body member to report any concerns they have about possible fraud, corruption or other wrongdoing.4 - C.5 You must report any concerns or suspicions about possible fraud, corruption or other wrongdoing to the appropriate senior person within the organisation in accordance with our whistleblowing policy. - C.6 You must not misuse, or contribute to or condone the misuse of our resources and must comply with our policies and procedures regarding the use of its funds and resources.5 - C.7 We forbid all forms of bribery, meaning a financial or other advantage or inducement intended to persuade someone to perform improperly any function or activity.
-You are not allowed to accept or give bribes from/to
+You must comply with our policy on the matter. - B.5 You must ensure that you are informed about the views, needs and demands of tenants and service users and that your decisions are informed by this understanding. - B.6 You must ensure that the organisation is open about the way in which it conducts its affairs and positive about how it responds to requests for information. - B.7 You must not prevent people or bodies from being provided with information that they are entitled to receive. - C. Honesty: You must ensure that you always act in the best interests of the Cassiltoun Group and that all activities are transparent and accountable. - C.1 You should always act in good faith when undertaking your responsibilities as a Member of the Governing Body. - C.2 You should use your skills, knowledge and judgement effectively to support our activities. - C.3 You should ensure that decisions are always taken and recorded in accordance with our Rules and procedures. - C.4 You must ensure that the organisation has an effective policy and procedures to enable, encourage and support any staff or Governing Body member to report any concerns they have about possible fraud, corruption or other wrongdoing. - C.5 You must report any concerns or suspicions about possible fraud, corruption or other wrongdoing to the appropriate senior person within the organisation in accordance with our whistleblowing policy. - C.6 You must not misuse, or contribute to or condone the misuse of our resources and must comply with our policies and procedures regarding the use of its funds and resources. - C.7 We forbid all forms of bribery, meaning a financial or other advantage or inducement intended to persuade someone to perform improperly any function or activity.
+You are not allowed to accept or give bribes from/to anyone, and must comply with our policy on bribery.
+You are also obliged to report any instances of suspected bribery within the organisation or any of its business partners.

-4 These concerns might include, but are not confined to, suspected fraud, dishonesty, breach of the law, poor practice, non-compliance with regulatory requirements, misconduct, breach of this code.
+&lt;sup>4 These concerns might include, but are not confined to, suspected fraud, dishonesty, breach of the law, poor practice, non-compliance with regulatory requirements, misconduct, breach of this code.

-5 Resources include people, equipment, buildings, ICT, funds, knowledge, stationery, transport
+&lt;sup>5 Resources include people, equipment, buildings, ICT, funds, knowledge, stationery, transport